-The population projections provided in the 2013 LEC Plan and the per capita demand values established based on the City's 10-year historical demand are utilized, as a conservative approach, for development of future water demand projections.
+The population projections provided in the 2013 LEC water supply plan update Plan and the per capita demand values established based on the City's 10-year historical demand are utilized, as a conservative approach, for development of future water demand projections.
 The demand projections with projected surplus/deficit values through 2030 for both raw and finished water are provided in Table 4.5.